-A: The minimum investment in a hedge fund is normally hundreds of thousands of pounds, putting it beyond the reach of the average investor.
-But even if you have the money, you should think twice before handing it over.
-Hedge funds are a minefield.
+A: The minimum investment in a hedge fund is normally

+hundreds of thou putting it beyond the average investor.
+End you have the monshould think twice be handing it over.
+Hed funds are a minefield.
 There are thousands to chose from, all promising the earth, but most delivering poor returns.
-In any given year, many of them cease trading.
-When investors want their money back, hedge funds will often lock you in, or discourage you by levying massive redemption fees (TGF does not levy redemption fees).
-They are so lightly regulated that fraud in the industry is a serious problem, hence the Madoff scandal.
-One of the reasons that fraud is so easy with hedge funds is that there is no transparency - once you hand over the money, hedge funds are very secretive about how they are using it.
+In any given year, many of them cease tradnumus is that there is no transparency - once you hand over the money, hedge funds are very secretive about how they are using it.
 In Madoff's case, the money from new investors was used to boost the returns of earlier investors, a so-called Ponzi (or pyramid) scheme.